LaunchCodeEducation/data-analysis/src/assignments/candidate-quiz.rst

 Part 3: Grade the Quiz
 ^^^^^^^^^^^^^^^^^^^^^^

 Finally, calculate the candidate's score and print the results.
-There are no ``TODOs`` in this section, just be sure to only modify code that you have written, or add code.
-Don't remove anything in the file that you haven't written.
-Doing so may cause your program to behave unexpectedly - and we might not be able to grade it!
+There are no ``TODOs`` in this section.

 Your task here is to: